madmalik/mononoki/CONTRIBUTING.md

 One thing you can always do is just ask me to add a glyph.
 I'll do my best to react to demands, but since I'm doing this in my free time a cannot make guarantees.

 If you want to add glyphs yourself: Since my app of choice (glyphs) is closed source and paid, and all open font development seems to happen with fontforge, I created an ufo version of the regular version of the font.
+Fontforge knows how to handle these.

 Please just use this version for contributions.
 The dimensions of typical elements are:
 ```